ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: The Proposed ORCHID Framework

 \section{The Proposed ORCHID Framework}

 In this section, we propose \textit{Orchestration of Resilient Coverage via Hybrid Intelligent Deployment (ORCHID)}, a stability-enhanced two-stage learning framework.
 As illustrated in Fig.~\ref{fig:framework}, the proposed architecture synergizes unsupervised topology learning with on-policy MARL optimization.
-This hybrid design enables the UAV fleet to rapidly overcome the exploration cold-start problem and robustly converge to a policy that balances spectral efficiency with the ``no-user-left-behind'' fairness requirement.
+This hybrid design enables the UAV fleet to helps alleviate the exploration cold-start problem and facilitates stable policy convergence that balances spectral efficiency with the ``no-user-left-behind'' fairness requirement.